Hamster200423/tic-tac-toe/README.md

 # tic-tac-toe
 An interactive game that allows the user to play against a computer AI (uses minmax algorithm)  the programming language used is Lua and it uses a piece of software called Love2d.
+How to play this game;
+1. Install love2d here: https://love2d.org/   (install win 64 bit installer)
+2. Once instaled drag and drop the "MyGame" folder into the launcher on the desktop (file must have main.lua inside for it to work)
+3. Enjoy!